ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-TypeScript Naming Conventions: A Guide for Understandable and Maintainable Code - <a href="https://medium.com/@CodingAdventure/typescript-naming-conventions-a-guide-for-understandable-and-maintainable-code-2e1d45aead6b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Type Aliases in TypeScript: A Simple Guide for Beginners - <a href="https://medium.com/@CodingAdventure/type-aliases-in-typescript-a-simple-guide-for-beginners-27facbe1e1c8" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Coding Adventure with Emma`**

-<blockquote>TypeScript’s strong typing and extensive features make code more scalable and organized.
-Here are 9 helpful naming conventions to help keep…</blockquote>
+<blockquote>Type aliases help make your code more readable, maintainable, and more effective with error handling.
+Think of a type alias as a label that…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>